-William Jessup University is committed to being a Christ-centered institution and recognizes that worship of the one true God is the central role of a person's life.
+William Jessup University is committed to being a Christcentered institution and recognizes that worship of the one true God is the central role of a person's life.
 The Chapel program is intended to be the center of our community expression of worship of God and to support the growing faith of the members of the University.
 Opportunities for this experience are provided during twice-weekly Chapel and weekly Spiritual Formation Groups.
 Regular attendance at these meetings is understood as a mature response to the goals of being a Christ-centered community.
 Chapel has a variety of presentation and participation activities, which may include praise, worship, messages from God's Word, testimony, scripture, prayer, drama, dance, and other creative faith expressions.

 Spiritual Formation Groups (SFGs) are at the heart of WJU's mission.
-Each new student is involved in an SFG of 8-10 students led by a faculty, staff, or administration member.
-Returning student groups are led by upperclass students who are mentored by a faculty member in how to be a leader.
 Participation in an SFG allows each student to personalize the messages of Chapel, become accountable to a smaller group, work with others to hammer out the tough issues of integrating their faith and learning, ask questions about college life, and support one another with prayer, friendship, and practical help.
 The purpose of these small groups is to connect with others in the WJU community and grow in all aspects of the Christian faith.